-It’s great when I hear from someone who is enjoying their golf.
-I know it might be hard to believe, but that isn’t the case for all.
-For many – dare I say most golfers, enjoyment is fleeting and largely dependent on how they play.
+It’s great when someone gets in touch to say how much they are enjoying their golf.
+I know it might be hard to believe, but that isn’t always the case.
+For many – dare I say most golfers – enjoyment is fleeting and largely dependent on how they play.

 When we were children, we played because we were happy, not in order to become happy.
 Unfortunately, that can change when we approach adulthood.
 This article will explore the reasons why that happens, and hopefully will help you keep enjoying your golf for many years to come.